 Divorced persons can only remarry, according to the religious rite, by dispensation; but in order to do justice, the church has an ecclesiastical tribunal to consider applications for dispensations in such cases, and any divorced baptized person may apply to the church for dispensation.
 If dispensation is freely granted by the tribunal the divorced person may marry again with the benediction of the church, as though never married before, and one of the clergy may officiate.

 The clergy consists of men in the major orders of deacon, priest and bishop.
-The clergy may marry.
+The clergy may marry either before or after ordination.
 The clergy includes both major bishops and chorepiscopi.
 A chorepiscopus holds the full Apostolic Succession (and may thus ordain or consecrate validly) but has restricted faculties, whereby he can act only in concert with a major bishop, or on the commission of such a bishop.
 This office is comparable to that of an auxiliary bishop in other churches.
 Senior priests may be appointed to the office of archpresbyter.

 Women may be set aside to the ancient order of deaconess and the office of messenger but are not ordained to the major orders as a matter of practice.
 In line with contemporary scholarship from within Orthodoxy, the Apostolic Episcopal Church does not hold that such ordination is invalid, but instead that it is incompatible with its aim of ecumenical reunion among traditionalist Christians, and must therefore await the decision of a future Ecumenical Council of the reunited Body of Christ.

 The church is both sacerdotal and evangelical, and provides for the ordination of men as lay readers and preachers, teachers and evangelists, as well as to the major orders.
 The apostolic constitutions are accepted as a guide in principles and tradition.